 The problem is, that when it comes to working on a big, imprecise system like a horse, things that smack of tremendous precision are often a sign that the person giving the numbers has a pretty optimistic view of his or her expertise.
 False precision leads people into supposing that the knowledge base is more detailed than it really is.
 And it may lead other people (READ: horse owners) to nervously worry that without and exact amount of this or that, a horse could be in trouble.
 Let’s pick some examples.

 And that precision should be a warning sign.
 You have to figure if a few points in the horse’s mouth (or a little wave, or a bit of a “step”) were the difference between life and death for a horse, they simply wouldn’t have made it this long (and, based on my work with horses at the LaBrea Tar Pits, I can assure you that horses had points long before people started riding them).
 It makes no sense at all that a horse would want to have tremendous precision in its mouth.
-Given that, I think it’s more likely than not that much of the precision that horses are said-by-some to need in their mouth is simply unnecessary – in fact, there’s almost no scientific support for most of what’s done to the horse’s mouth – and, well, false.
+Given that, I think it’s more likely than not that much of the precision that horses are said-by-some to need in their mouth is simply unnecessary – in fact, there’s almost no scientific support for most of what’s done to the horse’s mouth in the name of precision.